CTI BioPharma Corp. (CTIC): Skating on Thin Ice? We Know the Answer

 CTIC’s Market Performance

-CTIC stocks went up by 25.12% for the week, with a monthly jump of 125.43% and a quarterly performance of 116.12%, while its annual performance rate touched 87.46%.
-The volatility ratio for the week stands at 8.67% while the volatility levels for the past 30 days are set at 12.37% for CTI BioPharma Corp..
-The simple moving average for the period of the last 20 days is 31.59% for CTIC stocks with a simple moving average of 98.47% for the last 200 days.
+CTIC stocks went down by -16.83% for the week, with a monthly jump of 10.13% and a quarterly performance of 75.40%, while its annual performance rate touched 71.94%.
+The volatility ratio for the week stands at 8.13% while the volatility levels for the past 30 days are set at 9.73% for CTI BioPharma Corp..
+The simple moving average for the period of the last 20 days is -2.95% for CTIC stocks with a simple moving average of 61.27% for the last 200 days.

 Analysts’ Opinion of CTIC